CopperSpice API 2.0.0

 QString QProcess::workingDirectory ( ) const

-If QProcess has been assigned a working directory, this method returns the working directory that the QProcess will enter before the command has started.
-Otherwise an empty string is returned, and QProcess will use the application's current working directory instead.
+If QProcess has been assigned a working directory, this method returns the working directory the QProcess will enter before the command has started.
+Otherwise an empty string is returned and QProcess will use the application's current working directory instead.

 See also